 9. Do yard work.

-As the leaves are starting to change, lots of folks have yard work that needs to be taken care of.
+As the leaves start to change, lots of folks will have yard work that needs to be taken care of.
 Offer to mulch flower beds, weed, or bag leaves, and charge $100 for your work.

 10. Walk a dog, or two.